 My research focuses on visual cognition, including face and object perception/recognition, visual attention, and the effects of experience on high-level visual processes (learning and memory).
 I am also interested in individual differences in visual cognition.
-I primarily use psychophysical techniques, but my research has also involved the use of electrophysiology, functional magnetic resonance imaging (fMRI), and eye tracking.
+I primarily use behavioral methods, but my research has also involved the use of electrophysiology (single-cell recordings, EEG), functional magnetic resonance imaging (fMRI), eye tracking, and pupillometry.

 I have a Ph.D. in neuroscience from Brown University (emphasis: systems/cognitive neuroscience; primary advisor: David Sheinberg; secondary advisor: Michael J. Tarr).
 I am currently an Associate Professor of Psychology at the University of Iceland.